interscript/rababa/TODO.improve-models/02-arabic-r7-news-domain.md

   majority + gold 2014 news keeps ID anchored; the ID gate is the hard stop against entrenchment.
 - No RL, no LLM labels.

+## DEFERRED (2026-08-22)

+r6's verified OOD sweep (WikiNews-2024 full 19.82/12.46 — beats r3
+AND r5) absorbed this workstream's purpose: there is no OOD deficit left to repair. r7 as designed costs 20h of A100-80GB for marginal OOD gains with ID-regression risk, and its concurrent A100 footprint is exactly what triggers Modal workspace evictions.
+News labeling stopped at 5,600/13,987 windows — all committed and resumable on the volume (label_progress.jsonl), and train_arabic_r7.py is ready with --init-run run-006-morph.
+Reopen ONLY if a news-heavy client use case emerges or Arabic OOD regresses in the wild.